-On November 12, researchers specialized in mineralogy observed a new mineral made of calcium, silicon and oxygen for the first time time in nature.
+On November 12, researchers specialized in mineralogy observed a new mineral made of calcium, silicon and oxygen for the first time in nature.
 Trapped inside a rare type of diamond, calcium silicate was only theorized and synthesized in laboratory but never observed before.

-One of the reasons that made it so difficult to observe is because it doesn’t exist under atmospheric pressure.
+One of the reasons that made it so difficult to observe is that it doesn’t exist under atmospheric pressure.
 In fact, the mineral cannot retain its structure after being removed from its high-pressure environment.

 “When we broke open the diamond, the davemaoite stayed intact for about a second, then we saw it expand […] and basically turn into glass“, one of the scientists explained.

 Diamonds, being the most solid element on Earth, offer perfect protection against anything stuck inside it.
 They also prove to be an excellent unalterable time capsule during their journey from where they were formed millions of years ago up to the surface.

 This tiny piece used by the mineralogists could date back between 100 million and 1 billion years ago.

 Most of the diamonds usually found are formed at a maximum of 250 kilometers below the surface but the gem from Botswana belongs to the category or “super-deep diamonds“, from deep Earth, and is probably formed between 660 and 900 km below the surface (410 to 560 miles).

 The composition showed that the diamond could have only been formed under pressure with conditions similar to the lower mantle, between 240 and 350 million hPa or about 150,000 times as much as the pressure on Earth’s surface.